-Material weaknesses relating to our internal controls over financial reporting could adversely affect our financial results or condition and share price or the price of the notes.
+Material weaknesses relating to our internal controls over financial reporting could adversely affect our financial results or condition and share price.

 While we believe there are no reportable material weaknesses in our internal controls as defined in Section 404 of the Sarbanes-Oxley Act of 2002 as of the date of this prospectus, there can be no assurance that material weaknesses regarding our internal controls will not be discovered in the future.
 If so, this could result in costs to remediate such controls or inaccuracies in our financial statements.
-In addition, a material weakness in internal controls over financial reporting may result in increased difficulty or expense in transactions such as financings, and many result in an adverse reaction by the market generally that would result in a decrease of our share price or the price of the notes.
+In addition, a material weakness in internal controls over financial reporting may result in increased difficulty or expense in transactions such as financings, and many result in an adverse reaction by the market generally that would result in a decrease of our share price.
 We must, for our fiscal year ending December 31, 2007, begin to comply with additional requirements of Section 404 with which we have not previously been required to comply.
 Among other things, this will require our external auditors to issue an opinion on the adequacy of management's assessment and their own assessment of the effectiveness of our internal controls over financial reporting.